 “Ah.
 Yeah.
 I think I’ll have some chips.
 Can I have some chips, please?”

 “No problem.
 And you?”

 “One piece of chicken, please,” I smile.

 “One pound eighty.”

-I give Vijay a pound coin and turn to Jack.
-He is patting his pockets.
-Increasingly baffled, he looks around.
+I give Vijay a pound coin and turn to Jess.
+She is patting her pockets.
+Increasingly baffled, she looks around.

-“You haven’t seen my wallet, have you?”
-He asked.
+“You haven’t seen my wallet, have you?” she asked.